All the times listed below are in Eastern Daylight Time (EDT).

-Yikai Zhao, Kaicheng Yang, Zirui Liu, and Tong Yang, Peking University; Li Chen, Huawei; Shiyi Liu, Naiqian Zheng, Ruixin Wang, and Hanbo Wu, Peking University; Yi Wang, Southern University of Science and Technology; Nicholas Zhang, Huawei
+Yikai Zhao, Kaicheng Yang, and Zirui Liu, Peking University; Tong Yang, Peking University and Peng Cheng Laboratory; Li Chen, Huawei Theory Lab; Shiyi Liu, Naiqian Zheng, Ruixin Wang, and Hanbo Wu, Peking University; Yi Wang, Southern University of Science and Technology and Peng Cheng Laboratory; Nicholas Zhang, Huawei Theory Lab

-Network traffic measurement is central to successful network operations, especially for today’s hyper-scale networks.
-Although existing works have made great contributions, they fail to achieve full-visibility, low overhead, and robustness simultaneously.
+Network traffic measurement is central to successful network operations, especially for today's hyper-scale networks.
+Although existing works have made great contributions, they fail to achieve the following three criteria simultaneously: 1) full-visibility, which refers to the ability to acquire any desired per-hop flow-level information for all flows; 2) low overhead in terms of computation, memory, and bandwidth; and 3) robustness, meaning the system can survive partial network failures.
 We design LightGuardian to meet these three criteria.
 Our key innovation is a (small) constant-sized data structure, called sketchlet, which can be embedded in packet headers.
 Specifically, we design a novel SuMax sketch to accurately capture flow-level information.
 SuMax can be divided into sketchlets, which are carried in-band by passing packets to the end-hosts for aggregation, reconstruction, and analysis.
 We have fully implemented a LightGuardian prototype on a testbed with 10 programmable switches and 8 end-hosts in a FatTree topology, and conduct extensive experiments and evaluations.
-Experimental results show that LightGuardian can obtain per-flow per-hop flow-level information within 1.0∼1.5 seconds with consistently low overhead, using only 0.07% total bandwidth capacity of the network.
-We believe LightGuardian is the first system to collect per-flow per-hop information for all flows in the network with negligible overhead.
+Experimental results show that LightGuardian can obtain per-flow per-hop flow-level information within 1.0 ∼ 1.5 seconds with consistently low overhead, using only 0.07% total bandwidth capacity of the network.
+We believe LightGuardian is the first system to collect perflow per-hop information for all flows in the network with negligible overhead.

-Xinlei Yang, Xianlong Wang, and Zhenhua Li, Tsinghua University; Feng Qian, University of Minnesota - Twin Cities; Liangyi Gong, Tsinghua University; Rui Miao, Alibaba Group; Yunhao Liu, Tsinghua University; Tianyin Xu, University of Illinois Urbana-Champaign
+Xinlei Yang, Xianlong Wang, Zhenhua Li, and Yunhao Liu, Tsinghua University; Feng Qian, University of Minnesota; Liangyi Gong, Tsinghua University; Rui Miao, Alibaba Group; Tianyin Xu, University of Illinois Urbana-Champaign

-Qun Huang, Peking University; Siyuan Sheng, Institute of Computing Technology, Chinese Academy of Sciences; Xiang Chen, Peking University, Pengcheng Lab, Fuzhou University; Yungang Bao, Institute of Computing Technology, Chinese Academy of Sciences; Rui Zhang, Yanwei Xu, and Gong Zhang, Huawei Theory Research Lab
+Qun Huang, Peking University and Pengcheng Lab; Siyuan Sheng, Institute of Computing Technology, CAS; Xiang Chen, Peking University and Pengcheng Lab and Fuzhou University; Yungang Bao, Institute of Computing Technology, CAS; Rui Zhang, Yanwei Xu, and Gong Zhang, Huawei Theory Department

 Sketch algorithms have been extensively studied in the area of network measurement, given their limited resource usage and theoretically bounded errors.
 However, error bounds provided by existing algorithms remain too coarse-grained: in practice, only a small number of flows (e.g., heavy hitters) actually benefit from the bounds, while the remaining flows still suffer from serious errors.
 In this paper, we aim to design nearly-zero-error sketch that achieves negligible per-flow error for almost all flows.
 We base our study on a technique named compressive sensing.
 We exploit compressive sensing in two aspects.
 First, we incorporate the near-perfect recovery of compressive sensing to boost sketch accuracy.
 Second, we leverage compressive sensing as a novel and uniform methodology to analyze various design choices of sketch algorithms.
 Guided by the analysis, we propose two sketch algorithms that seamlessly embrace compressive sensing to reach nearly zero errors.
 We implement our algorithms in OpenVSwitch and P4.
 Experimental results show that the two algorithms incur less than 0.1% per-flow error for more than 99.72% flows, while preserving the resource efficiency of sketch algorithms.
 The efficiency demonstrates the power of our new methodology for sketch analysis and design.